geekodour/o/content/docs/tools/primary_toolchest.md

 -   I think I learned react about 3 times and everytime, the documentation gets overhauled(good thing).
 But the last time I learned react, I [took notes](https://mogoz.geekodour.org/search/?query=react).
 -   Don't ask me about framework preferences.
 I don't think I agree with myself here.
 -   I played around w using [verb](https://github.com/federicotdn/verb) for documenting api calls.
 I like it.
 It's not suitable for all usecases but for some its gold.
 Otherwise insomnia or postman as required.
+-   Finally tried svelte with my wscribe-editor project, it was fun.
+But need to play with it more to have better gasp.

 </div>